QiuMike/Jool/dkms-packaging/README.md

 		mv Jool-<version> /usr/src/jool-<version>
 		cd /usr/src/jool-<version>

-4. If you want to build an RPM package, move the RPM spec to the root:
+4. Move the RPM spec to the root:

 		mv dkms-packaging/rpm/jool-dkms-mkrpm.spec .

-   If you want to build a deb package, rename the deb spec as `jool-dkms-mkdeb`:

-		mv dkms-packaging/debian jool-dkms-mkdeb

-   If you want to build a dsc package, rename the deb spec as `jool-dkms-mkdsc`:

-		mv dkms-packaging/debian jool-dkms-mkdsc

-   Note that, if you want to build both a deb and a dsc file, you need to resort to copying instead of `mv`.
-(TODO that's bloody awkward.
-Why is it that way?)

    The rest of the `dkms-packaging` directory can (and probably should) be deleted.
 (Do be aware that this README is part of it.)

 		rm -r dkms-packaging

 5. Tweak the package metadata according to your needs.
-At a minimum,

-	- `jool-dkms-mk<package>/changelog`: Update the version number, the distribution field ("UNRELEASED" at time of writing) and add an entry to the log.
-	- `jool-dkms-mk<package>/control`: Add yourself to `Uploaders`.

-   (TODO add RPM tweaks)
+		nano jool-dkms-mkrpm.spec

 6. Add Jool to the DKMS tree: